 The golden hour has many benefits, especially in the summer when bronze skin makes us look much more attractive.
 We enjoy spending long hours outdoors: lying on the beach, sightseeing in a new city, or hiking in the mountains.
-While a lot of good comes from the sun and the ultraviolet (UV) radiation it produces, there is the risk of overexposure.
+While a lot of good comes from the sun and the ultraviolet (UV) radiation it produces, there is the risk of overexposure to sunlight.
 You might not know that there’s more to sunburn than a simple red patch on your skin.
+FirstMed’s dermatologists explain how to protect ourselves effectively and avoid adverse skin effects from dangerous UV rays.

 How does UV exposure damage skin?

-UV radiation, invisible to our eyes, is the primary form of radiation from sunlight.
+UV rays, invisible to our eyes, are the primary radiation from sunlight.
 Intense exposure to UV rays emitted by the sun can damage the eyes and cause severe damage to the skin, most notably certain cancers.
 When you expose yourself to sunlight, the body absorbs UV rays and converts them into energy, which can damage the skin cells.

 There are three forms of UV rays:

-Longer wavelength UVB rays cause sunburns, while short wavelength UVC rays can damage the ozone layer that protects us against the harmful effects of longer wavelength UVA and UVB rays.
-UVC rays can also cause severe skin burns and eye irritation, which feels like having sand in the eyes – in extreme cases, you cannot even use your eyes for one to two days.
+Longer-wavelength UVB rays cause sunburns, while short-wavelength UVC rays can damage the ozone layer, which protects us against the harmful effects of longer-wavelength UVA and UVB rays.
+UVC rays can also cause severe skin burns and eye irritation, which feels like having sand in the eyes—in extreme cases, you cannot even use your eyes for one to two days.

-To understand how UV exposure can cause premature skin aging (e.g., wrinkles and age spots) and even skin cancer, know a few things about the skin’s structure.
+Knowing a few things about the skin’s structure can help you understand how UV exposure can cause premature skin aging (e.g., wrinkles and age spots) and even skin cancer.

 The epidermis has three layers:

 What happens if you spend too much time outside without sunscreen or protective clothing?
-UV radiation will damage these layers over time by penetrating the epidermis and breaking down elastin fibers so they appear thinner than usual.
+UV radiation damages these layers over time by penetrating the epidermis and breaking down elastin fibers, making them appear thinner than usual.
 This may manifest as wrinkles on your face when you smile or laugh!

 Stay in the shade between 10 a.m. and 4 p.m. to avoid sun damage when the sunshine is the strongest.
 If you must go outside during these times, protect yourself against the dangerous rays: